 The IPO market is gearing up for a thrilling year as 2025 promises a lineup of high-profile companies preparing to go public.
 From AI innovators to green energy pioneers and consumer tech giants, investors are watching closely.
 Here, we highlight some of the most anticipated IPOs of 2025 and why they could shape the future of the public markets.

-Stripe, founded in 2010 by brothers Patrick and John Collison, has become a cornerstone in the fintech industry by providing comprehensive online payment processing solutions.
-The company’s platform enables businesses of all sizes to accept payments, manage revenue, and expand their operations globally.
-Over the years, Stripe has garnered a substantial client base, including industry giants like Amazon, Google, and BMW, underscoring its pivotal role in the digital economy.
+1. Stripe Stripe, founded in 2010 by brothers Patrick and John Collison, has become a cornerstone in the fintech industry by providing comprehensive online payment processing solutions.

 How E-commerce Giants Like Shein Are Reshaping IPO Markets